meddelare/meddelare-node-server/README.md

 ## Content delivery networks

-You don't want to be hitting the social networks APIs constantly so it would be wise to throw up a cache, such as CloudFront, in front.
+If you want to reduce your server load it would be wise to throw up a cache, such as CloudFront, in front.

-In CloudFront, just make sure you to inherit cache control directives from the server and enable query string forwarding.
+In CloudFront, just make sure you to inherit cache control directives from the server, enable query string forwarding and whitelist `Origin` HTTP headers.
 Either use your CloudFront distribution domain to access the API server or `CNAME` it with a custom domain of your choice.